The Lancehead F1 Torsion Limb may redefine crossbow technology.

 He says they are currently waiting to see how the bows perform in the spring turkey season and he says some other customers will be using it on more hog hunts soon.
 He's looking forward to hearing more feedback from his early customers.

 With any new archery technology there are questions on legality.
+This drive system is entirely new after all.
 In recent years, many states have had to adjust regulations for new hunting weapon technologies like high-powered air rifles and CO2-powered air bows.
 Polanich said that under most state's definitions of a legal crossbow, the Lancehead F1 clearly meets the requirements.

 "This bow, by definition, has risers and limbs inside those housings that aren't real obvious when you look at it on first glance," he said.
 "Once we explain that to regulators, they understand.
 We haven't seen too many issues."